 “Think outside the box” may be the most tired cliche in the history of business writing.
 The problem is, it’s still relevant to the way most businesses are organized.
 We tend to think and act in boxes.

-The future of success in business depends on not just thinking outside the box but breaking down all those artificial barriers.
+The future of success in business depends on not just thinking outside the box but breaking down artificial barriers.
 It depends on seeing the organization as a whole, using data from every department to maximize efficiency and deliver for customers.

 Jim shared his advice on supply chain transformation, customer experience, and more in our recent interview.
+You can find out more about Jim and other great supply chain experts to follow here.

 Why Supply Chain Matters to the Customer Journey

 In a sense, everything a business does is part of the customer experience.
 Follow any internal process far enough, and you can see how it ties back to the customer.
-To start with, we need to think of the customer experience as broader than a point of purchase or a pre-purchase journey.
+To start with, we need to think of the supply chain customer experience as broader than a point of purchase or a pre-purchase journey.

 “The customer experience (CX) today involves the entire shopping journey (or buying process),” Jim says.
 “Each transaction starts with ‘thinking’ and ends with ‘receiving’ or ‘returning.’”